The Black Vortex: Main event

 Twelve billion years ago, an ancient race called the Viscardi were visited by a Celestial.
 He gifted them with a mirror known as the Black Vortex.
 Those who "submit" to the Black Vortex gain Celestial power, and with this immense power the Viscardi attacked each other toward extinction.
 There was only one survivor, Gala, and the Vortex was lost.

-Eventually Mister Knife locates the Black Vortex after visiting a Celestial graveyard.
-Kitty Pryde and Star-Lord decide to steal it before Mister Knife uses it on himself and Thane.
+J'son locates the Black Vortex after visiting a Celestial graveyard.
+Kitty Pryde and Star-Lord decide to steal it before J'son uses it on himself and Thane.
 However, he uses it on his Slaughter Lords.
 Kitty and Star-Lord recruit the X-Men, Nova, and the Guardians of the Galaxy to prevent the Slaughter Lords from retrieving the Black Vortex.
 Greatly overpowered when the Slaughter Lords attack, Gamora, Beast, and Angel submit and tip the balance of the battle.
 The team then fight among themselves, and Ronan the Accuser steals the Vortex.

 Gamora, Beast, and Angel are enraged and attack Hala, the Kree empire's capital planet.
 The team split into three groups: one battles Gamora, Beast, and Angel; the second stays on Spartax to distract the Slaughter Lords; and the third team speaks with the Kree Supreme Intelligence.
 The Supreme Intelligence demands that Ronan stand down until their star fleet can return, but Ronan uses the Vortex.
 He is successful in repelling Gamora, Beast, and Angel, but is banished by the Supreme Intelligence.
-The Slaughter Lords and Mister Knife use this opportunity to sneak into Hala to steal the Vortex, and the floating fortress unleashes a massive barrage that destroys Hala.
+The Slaughter Lords and J'son use this opportunity to sneak into Hala to steal the Vortex, and the floating fortress unleashes a massive barrage that destroys Hala.
 The heroes narrowly escape, and Nova acquires the Vortex from the Slaughter Lords.
-The Collector follows Nova to Earth and attempts to steal the Vortex, but Nova goes to Spartax and unknowingly returns it to Mister Knife who empowers Thane.
+The Collector follows Nova to Earth and attempts to steal the Vortex, but Nova goes to Spartax and unknowingly returns it to J'son, who empowers Thane.
 Thane then uses his super-powered "Living Death" and engulfs Spartax in amber.
-Mister Knife allows the Brood to invade Spartax and use its citizens as hosts.
+J'son allows the Brood to invade Spartax and use its citizens as hosts.
 His plan was to take out the two largest empires, Spartax and Hala, allowing the Brood to spread, then use it to take over the galaxy.